luminarily/bookofmormon/_posts/2017-03-04-small-and-simple-things.md

 * U.S. government? >> Against Trump.
 * Hollywood? >> Against Trump.

-# How is it possible that a man overcame earth-crushing opposition and ascended to become the most powerful man in the world?

 > 6 Now ye may suppose that this is foolishness in me; but behold I say unto you, that by **small and simple things are great things brought to pass**; and **small means in many instances doth confound the wise.**
 >
 > 7 And the Lord God doth work by means to bring about his great and eternal purposes; and **by very small means** *the Lord doth confound the wise and bringeth about the salvation of many souls.*
 >
 > [Alma 37:6-7][1] (Book of Mormon)

-#### The Establishment - with UNLIMITED funds, power, resources, and corrupt dealings - were ultimately **confounded** by Trump, the simpleton.<br><br>They could not, no not even with all their complex machinations, systems of control and thought-curation through media propaganda -- stop ONE MAN from toppling their entire reality.
+The Establishment - with UNLIMITED funds, power, resources, and corrupt dealings - were ultimately **confounded** by Trump, the simpleton.<br><br>They could not, no not even with all their complex machinations, systems of control and thought-curation through media propaganda -- stop ONE MAN from toppling their entire reality.

 Who would have thought Trump's tactic of going directly to the people and telling them to put their country first would be so effective?
 He would use widely-comprehensible phrases such as "we don't *win* anymore."